asntech/biasaway/docs/webapp.rst

 K-mer shuffling
 ===============

 This module should be run when the user aims at preserving the global k-mer nucleotide frequencies of input sequences.
-The model permutes the nucleotides of the target sequences by keeping any k-mer composition of the original sequence selected by the user.
-For instance, the user can select k=2 to preserve dinucleotide composition, which would conserve CpG distributions.

 .. figure:: img/module_k.png
    :alt: BiasAway - K-mer shuffling generator